 The vineyards are managed carefully, respecting nature and the environment.
 The domaine has received “High Environmental Value” (HEV) certification which aims to identify and promote environmentally-friendly practices.
 Manoir du Carra says "... we do not use any chemical fertilizers nor pesticides nor any synthetic products.
 We attach a great deal of importance to a sustainable approach.
 We use the most natural phytosanitary products which will take the greatest care of the environment."
 No sulphur is added to its wines.

-This makes a very good alternative to Champagne given it is produced by the same method, from the same grapes and has the same characteristics as Champagne but with a lower price tag.
+It makes a very good alternative to Champagne given it is produced by the same method, from the same grapes and has the same characteristics as Champagne but with a lower price tag.
 And I still have the equally lovely and more developed Domaine Thibert rosé Crémant

 in stock if you want to try a pink version.